dspinellis/Secrets-for-Java-SE/README.md

 ``java -jar lib/secrets.jar`` _inputfile_ _outputfile_

-Sadly the default installation of Java runtime environment doesn't offer cryptographic services, nor does it play particularly well with existing providers.
+Sadly the default installation of the Jav 6 Java runtime environment doesn't offer cryptographic services, nor does it play particularly well with existing providers.
 If you install ``secrets.jar`` in another location you will need to copy alongside the appropriate
 [Legion of the Bouncy Castle](http://www.bouncycastle.org/) crypto provider library ``bcprov-jdk....jar``.
+Note that the JDK 7 seems to include the required cryptographic functionality out of the box.

 Furthermore, to avoid an exceception ``java.security.InvalidKeyException: Illegal key size`` you must modify